Meet the 2025 Guest Authors

 Nikki Rawnsley

 Nikki Rawnsley is an award-winning author, marketing leader, and creative force whose work blends soulful depth with whimsical imagination.
-A British-born Australian living in California, she draws inspiration from her travels, global connections, and spiritual practice.
-With an empathetic heart and curious spirit, Nikki channels her inner fairy, nymph, or ninja to craft poetry that stirs emotion and awakens the soul.
-Her writing aims to radiate transformative energy—teasing the mind, drawing readers in, and cracking open the heart.
+A British-born Australian living in California, she draws inspiration from travel, spiritual practice, and global connections.
+With a curious spirit and empathetic heart, Nikki channels mythic energy into poetry that stirs emotion and awakens the soul.
 A seeker and high-vibe traveler, she lives each day in love for the highest good of all, guided by creativity and connection.
+She is the author of Black Heart Words & Poems, Volume One, an anthology inspired from the edge of darkness illuminated with a sprinkling of light.

 -